Fahani/webrobocomp.github.io/page6.md

 Technologies involved: C++, Python, Qt

-Mentor: Luis J. Manso Backup mentor: Marco A. Gutiérrez
+Mentor: Luis J. Manso Backup mentor: Marco A. GutiÃ©rrez

 ## 7\.
 A new graphical tool for deploying components

 Building on the existing python-based Manager tool in RoboComp, this activity will improve the current Python based design with more features.
 The new tool will facilitate the creation and modification of deployment files and will allow a much better access to the management interfaces of the componets.
-It will be based on Qt’s Graphics View Framework.
+It will be based on Qtâ€™s Graphics View Framework.
 With this new tool we expect that larger component networks with more than 50 componentes, will be easy to deploy and monitor at run time.
 The current tool, Manager, reads an XML file with a description of all components involved in the deployment, their localization (IP and port) and configuration parameters.
 With this information the program starts all the processes and detaches from them once they are up and safe.
-From there on, the program’s UI displays a graph of the running components, their dependencies and some basic information about them.
+From there on, the programâ€™s UI displays a graph of the running components, their dependencies and some basic information about them.
 We would like to improve this program in several ways:

 *   Add a tools palette in the UI so new components can be created and dragged to the central canvas.
 Once there the XML file will be updated.
 Also, the components could be interconnected by the user as long as some basic syntactic and semantic rules are obeyed.
 *   Add a new panel in the UI to allow the user to communicate with the components through the existing CommonBehavior interface.
 This interfaces is created for all components and provides a common way to query their running status, memory use, iteration main period, pause, resume, abort and to change in line some of the configuration parameters.